Startup India

 • Brochures

 You won’t be able to generate sales if you don’t spend money on marketing.
-However, to keep expenses down, we advise using social media platforms like Facebook and Twitter to promote your new company for free until it starts making money!
+However, to keep expenses down, we recommend using social media platforms like Facebook and Twitter to promote your new company for free until it starts generating revenue.

 7. Website

 In today’s technologically advanced environment, a potential customer may interact with your start-up for the first time online.
-Because of this, your company needs a website that appears professional.
+As a result, your company requires a website that presents a professional image.

 Despite the fact that the majority of customers conduct their product or service research online, 59% of companies with fewer than 5 employees lack an online presence.
 Thanks to tools like Squarespace and WordPress, it’s simple to make sure you’re part of the other 41%.

-You must first register for a domain name, which typically entails paying a yearly fee, in order to get started.
+To get started, you must first register for a domain name, which typically involves paying an annual fee.
 Next, choose a content management system via which you can create your website.
 Though they are frequently paid subscription services, content management system services are occasionally provided for free.

-It’s rather easy to achieve this even without a background in coding if you’re somewhat tech-savvy, but if you don’t have any experience with web design, you might want to engage a web design business to develop the website.
+It’s rather easy to achieve this even without a background in coding if you’re somewhat tech-savvy.
+Still, if you don’t have any experience with web design, you might want to engage a web design business to develop the website.
 This will incur additional costs, but generally speaking, it is worthwhile.

 8. Office supplies